-Insurance for a Child may be continued past the age limit if the Child is incapable of self-sustaining employment because of a mental or physical handicap as defined by applicable law.
-Proof of such handicap must be sent to MetLife within 31 days after the date the Child attains the age limit and at reasonable intervals after such date.
+Insurance for a Child may continue past the age limit if the Child is incapable of self-sustaining employment because of a mental or physical handicap.
+Proof of such handicap must be provided using the NRECA Statement of Dependency (SOD) form.
+An Employee must complete the SOD form when first requesting coverage for an incapacitated dependent adult Child and again during each annual enrollment.

-Subject to the section titled Date Your Insurance for Your Spouse and Child Ends, insurance will continue while such Child:
+Once approved by NRECA and subject to the Date Your Spouse's or Child's Insurance Ends section, insurance will continue:

-- Remains incapable of self-sustaining employment because of a mental or physical handicap; and - Continues to qualify as a Child, except for the age limit.
+- While such Child remains incapable of self-sustaining employment because of a mental or physical handicap; - Provided the SOD form is completed and approved when required; and

+While such Child continues to qualify as a Child, except for the age limit.